-The directives are translated into POMP\Begin() and POMP\End() calls.
+The directives are translated into pomp_begin() and pomp_end() calls.
 Again, techniques can be used to avoid defining new directives, but with the same disadvantages as described in the last section.
-Furthermore, the transformation tool / compiler cannot generate the context descriptor for this user defined region in this case, so another (less efficient) mechanism would have to be used here.
+Furthermore, the

 The full proposed OpenMP performance API is shown in Table 3.